sflems/led-board-manager/README.md

 ```
 su user -c '/home/user/nhl-led-scoreboard-webGUI/autorun.sh >> /tmp/scoreboard-gui.log 2>&1'
 ```
-...again substituting your username for `user`, or `pi` if it is still the default.
+...again substituting your own username for `user`, or `pi` if it is still the default.

 Alternatively, you can setup a [crontab](https://www.raspberrypi.org/documentation/linux/usage/cron.md), [systemd](https://www.raspberrypi.org/documentation/linux/usage/systemd.md), or another method of your choice to autostart the app.